 and either of these watcher roles:

 watcher_admin.
 You can perform all Watcher actions, including create and edit watches.

 watcher_user.
 You can view watches, but not create or edit them.

-You can manage roles in Management > Security > Roles, or use the Kibana Role Management API.
+To manage roles, open then menu, then go to Stack Management > Security > Roles, or use the Kibana Role Management API.
 Watches are shared between all users with the same role.

 Create a threshold alertedit